 Visit the Spanish Studies Barcelona Summer program website.

 Spanish Studies Abroad in Barcelona offers high quality education at Universitat Pompeu Fabra (UPF), giving students the chance to fully integrate and immerse themselves into Spanish life for the summer.
-During the summer term in Barcelona you choose two or three classes from the Hispanic and European Studies Program.
+The campus offers courses in social sciences, humanities, communication and information technologies as well as in health and life sciences.

 Through university coursework, homestays with Catalonian families, and multiple cross-cultural opportunities, students will find Spanish Studies Abroad in Barcelona to be a highly immersive and integrated study abroad experience.